attain

 (RQ:Scott Lady of the Lake)

-To get at the knowledge of.
+To at the knowledge of.

 (RQ:Fuller Church History) Master ''(w),'' sometimes ''acknowledgeth,'' sometimes ''denieth'' him for an ''English Earle''.
 Not that I accuse him as inconstant to himself, but suspect my self not well attaining his meaning therein.